JohnSnowLabs/spark-nlp/docs/en/ocr_pipeline_components.md

 `PdfToImage` renders PDF to an image.
 To be used with scanned PDF documents.
 Output dataframe contains `total_pages` field with total number of pages.
-For process pdf with big number of pages prefer to split pdf by setting `splitNumBatch` param.
+For process pdf with a big number of pages prefer to split pdf by setting `splitNumBatch` param.
-Number of partitions should be equal number of cores/executors.
+Number of partitions should be equal to number of cores/executors.

 ##### Input Columns